We hope you enjoy this fall bucket list full of fun fall activities, and autumn arts and crafts that kids from toddlers to teens will LOVE!

 My family’s favorite pumpkin recipe is pumpkin cranberry bread.
 Try it today!
 I guarantee your family will clamor for its tangy-sweet goodness every autumn, just as mine does!

-Reading books that reflect the season is a great way to help our children learn about the natural rhythms and seasons of our amazing planet.
+Reading books that reflect the season is a great way to help our children learn about our amazing planet’s seasonal rhythms.
 Check out this impressive collection of fall books for kids to see our family favorites!

-A fall lantern walk is a traditional autumn celebration held as the days get shorter and the nights grow longer in the days leading up to the Winter Solstice.
-It is a celebration that inspires a connection to the rhythms of nature, community, and the light within.
-The traditional lantern crafts, songs, and celebration ideas listed HERE can be used to create your own lantern festival at home or in your community.
+An autumn lantern walk is a traditional fall celebration held as the days get shorter and the nights grow longer in the days leading up to the Winter Solstice.
+It is an autumn tradition celebrated worldwide that inspires a connection to the rhythms of nature, community, and the light within.
+Use the traditional lantern crafts, songs, and celebration ideas listed HERE to create your own lantern festival at home or in your community.

 Rainy day activities don’t have to be inside!
 If it rains where you live in the fall, try any of these fun ways to play in the rain this autumn.

 Spending time observing squirrels romp and play is a fun fall activity for kids and adults of all ages.
-Did you know that one of their most important jobs is to forget where they hid their nuts?
+But did you know that one of their most important jobs is to forget where they hid their nuts?
 The forgotten stores have helped to plant trees across the globe!
-Click on the link for more fun squirrel facts, and other fun ways to learn about squirrels.
+Click on the link for more fun squirrel facts and other fun ways to learn about squirrels.

 My family and I love birding year-round.
-In the fall we love to head out into nature and observe the large flocks of migratory birds passing over our heads as they head south for the winter.
+We love to head out into nature in the fall and observe the large flocks of migratory birds passing over our heads as they head south for the winter.
 Learn all of our favorite ways to learn about birds in Birdwatching Activities for Kids and Adults.

 Best Fall Activities and Crafts for the Fall Season

-We hope this awesome collection of autumn activities helps you enjoy this magical season… Or, Make your own Fall Bucket List!!
+We hope this awesome collection of autumn activities helps you enjoy this magical season!

 Related: How to Plan a Powerful Daily Routine